Frequently Asked Questions

 Note that most AHRQ Funding Opportunity Announcements impose an annual budgetary total cost cap which includes both direct costs and indirect costs.
 All indirect costs, for the applicant organization and for any third party organizations, are included in the total cost cap.

-If your grant is not under expanded authorities, the grantee institution must submit a written request, endorsed by an authorized institutional official, to the grants management specialist named on the Notice of Award.
-The request should include a statement of why the extension is needed, the requested duration of the extension (not to exceed 12 months), research objectives to be completed during the extension period, and a detailed budget page and budget justification for unobligated funds anticipated to remain at the end of the current budget period.
+If your grant is NOT under expanded authorities (e.g. K12, P01, P30, P50, T32, U01, U13, U18, U19, and UC1, or any award for which the terms and conditions indicate either that the award is not under expanded authorities or that the award may not use the no-cost extension option under expanded authorities), the grantee institution must submit a written prior approval request, endorsed by an authorized institutional official, to the Grants Management Specialist named on the most recent Notice of Award.
+The request is to include a statement of why the extension is needed, the requested duration of the extension (not to exceed 12 months), research objectives to be completed during the extension period, and a detailed budget page and budget justification for the use of unobligated funds anticipated to remain at the end of the current budget period.
 No additional funds will be awarded for an extension.
-If the extension is approved, AHRQ will issue a revised Notice of Award.
+If the extension is approved, AHRQ will issue a revised Notice of Award reflecting the new project end date.

 Please note that a request for a second no-cost extension can only be considered by AHRQ if the grantee can demonstrate that unusual circumstances occurred that prevented the project from being completed during the original extension period.
 An extension is considered a second extension even if the first extension was less than 12 months long.

-Contact the assigned AHRQ Grants Management Specialist for details of what information needs to be included in a request for a second no-cost extension, which will include at a minimum: an explanation of the unusual circumstances warranting consideration of the request; strong programmatic justification of why it is crucial for the project to be extended further; progress to date and research objectives still to be completed; requested duration of second extension; an estimated unobligated balance and detailed budget and budget justification for use of these funds.
+Contact the assigned AHRQ Grants Management Specialist for details of what information needs to be included in a prior approval request for a second no-cost extension, which will include at a minimum: an explanation of the unusual circumstances warranting consideration of the request; strong programmatic justification of why it is crucial for the project to be extended further; progress to date; research objectives still to be completed; requested duration of second extension (not to exceed 12 months); the estimated unobligated balance expected to remain at the end of the first NCE, and a detailed budget and budget justification for use of these funds.

 Ask a question, report a problem, or give us your opinion about a specific AHRQ program.